 Strollers can run up to $1,000 or more for a premium model, but opting for a gently used version is an easy way to save.

-As a new parent, you'll also need to consider costs cropping up every few months.
+As a new parent, you'll also need to consider the costs that crop up every few months.
 Ideally, you'll plan for these costs, too, to avoid reaching for your credit card.
-For example, if you know you might need to buy a $50 baby gate at six months old, start putting away $10 per month when your baby is one month old.
+For example, if you expect to buy a $50 baby gate when your baby is six months old, put away $10 per month when your baby is one month old.

 Occasional Cost Examples:

-One of the major expenses (30%) revolves around items that seem inexpensive at first — but add up fast, according to the LendEDU survey.
-These include strollers, diapers, baby clothing and more.
+Some items seem inexpensive initially but add up fast, including strollers, diapers, baby clothing and more.
 How can you budget for these items?
 Let's review what's involved with budgeting for baby gear.

 Strollers

-While it may be possible to pick up a simple stroller for less than $20, many parents opt for strollers with more functionality — and strollers can run up to $1,000 or more for a premium model.
-Of course, buying a gently-used stroller on Craigslist, Facebook Marketplace or at a children's consignment or resale store is an easy way to save.
+While it may be possible to pick up a simple stroller for around $25, many parents opt for strollers with more functionality — and strollers can run up to $1,000 or more for a premium, complete system with a car seat.
+Of course, buying a gently used stroller on Craigslist, Facebook Marketplace or at a children's consignment or resale store is one way to save.

-Some parents choose a sling or another type of baby carrier in addition to or instead of the stroller; these may be less expensive overall but can run from under $20 to $200 or more.
+Some parents choose a sling or another type of baby carrier in addition to or instead of the stroller.
+These may be less expensive overall but can run from under $50 to $200 or more.

 Diapers and Changing Supplies

-According to research by the National Diaper Bank Network, an infant's disposable diapers (PDF) cost $80-$100 per month in 2022.
-That adds up to about $1,200 for the first year.
-Unfortunately, diapers are taxed in Washington state at 6.5% to 9.5%, adding up to $85.50 to that total annually.
-If you plan to take your child swimming, you likely will need to invest in special swim diapers occasionally, too.
+Unfortunately, diapers are taxed in Washington state at 6.5% to 9.5%, adding up to $85.50 annually.
+If you plan to take your child swimming, plan to pick up special swim diapers occasionally, too.

 Changing Supplies — Recurring Costs: